microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Experimental/MixedRealityKeyboard/README_MixedRealityKeyboard.md

 1. Create an input field for either UnityUI or TextMeshPro.
 2. Add the corresponding [`TMP_KeyboardInputField`](xref:Microsoft.MixedReality.Toolkit.Experimental.UI.TMP_KeyboardInputField) or [`UI_KeyboardInputField`](xref:Microsoft.MixedReality.Toolkit.Experimental.UI.UI_KeyboardInputField) component to the input field game object.

+Prefabs for both UnityUI input fields and TextMeshPro (TMPro) input fields are available at "Assets\MRTK\Experimental\MixedRealityKeyboard\Prefabs"

-For an example of how the to use TMP_KeyboardInputField and UI_KeyboardInputField, see "Assets\MRTK\Examples\Experimental\MixedRealityKeyboard\Scenes\MixedRealityKeyboardExample.unity"
+An example of how the to use TMP_KeyboardInputField and UI_KeyboardInputField is at "Assets\MRTK\Examples\Experimental\MixedRealityKeyboard\Scenes\MixedRealityKeyboardExample.unity"